martinfreedman/LispFlat/README.md

 This is a quick port to C#, from Python, of Peter Norvig's famous [lis.py](https://github.com/norvig/pytudes/blob/master/py/lis.py) toy Lisp (Scheme) interpreter.

-The purpose of this project was, primarily, to build an interpreter again, having not written one in years.
-I have been considering getting back into Lisp programming and there is no better way than to write an interpreter to remind oneself as to the basics!
+The primary purpose of this project was to build an interpreter - again - having not written one in years.
+I want to revisit Lisp and there is no better way, than to write an interpreter, to remind oneself as to the basics!

-Secondly I enjoy learning about code and, surprisingly, find that it is easier to translate from Python to C# rather than from C or C++, two languages I used to know very well!
+Secondly, I enjoy learning about code and, surprisingly, still find that it is easier to translate from Python to C# rather than from C or C++, two languages I used to know very well!
+This toy project was no different (although if check my links at the end I would say that F# is easy too, but why would. one bother to port from F# to C#?).
 As you will see here, the code quite reasonably mirrors python with some caveats, of course.

-Finally the original code is a toy interpretor that is, it is a *toy*.
-It had very little error checking with very limited functionality (with which you can still go surprisingly far) and this project mirrors those limitations too.
+Finally, it is important to note the original code is a toy interpreter that is, it is a *toy*.
+It has very little error checking with very limited functionality (with which you can still go surprisingly far) and this project mirrors those limitations too.
 It is a fun and not a professional project.
 Later, Peter enhanced this with [lisp.py](https://github.com/norvig/pytudes/blob/master/py/lispy.py), I might one day revisit this project and update it to that level, but that is not for today.

 ## Development ##

-I recommend that you read Peter's [notes](http://norvig.com/lispy.html) on his project first.
+This post can be read in a standalone fashion but you might find it useful to read Peter's [notes](http://norvig.com/lispy.html) on his project first.

-One of my secondary challenges was, whist not playing code golf, to get this solution to be as small as possible.
-I could not hope to reach
+Now, whist not playing code golf, it was still my intent to get this solution to be as small as reasonably possible.
-Peter's less than 90 lines of code but this solution is around 180 lines of code including tests and the consolde test harness, so going from a dynamic to statically typed language (and one with a poor type system and poor type inference compared to, say, F#) I consider this pretty good :-) I have even retained Peter's original comments and most of the variable names, where possible and useful.
+I could not hope to reach Peter's less than 90 lines of code but this solution is around 180 lines of code including tests and the console test harness, not bad going from a dynamic to statically typed language and one with a poor type system and poor type inference compared to, say, F#.
+I have even retained Peter's original comments and most of the variable names, where possible and useful.

 ### Exp ###

-The code follows much of the original format except, not being dynamically typed,  an Exp (Expressions) class was added to handle the different types of S-Expressions - atoms and lists.
+The code follows much of the original format except, not being dynamically typed,  an Exp (Expressions) class was added, to handle the different types of S-Expressions - atoms, lists and procedures.

-This has: `double` for numbers (the python has integers as well); `string` is used as the symbol type; `bool` (`#t` and `#f`- that are not in the Python) has been added; a type to handle the procedures ; and a `List<Exp>` to recursively store the whole Abstract Syntax Tree.
+This has atoms: `double` for numbers (the python has integers as well); `string` is used as the symbol type (for labeling atoms, lists and procedures); `bool` (`#t` and `#f`- that are not in the Python) has been added; a type to handle the procedures ; and a `List<Exp>` for lists and to recursively store the whole Abstract Syntax Tree.

 ```csharp
 internal enum Type { Num, Bool, Sym, List, Proc }